top of page

 How do I become a field guide?

 The best way to train for a field guide job is with a field guide course, or CATHSSETA course, through a training provider like Bushwise.
-Bushwise offers CATHSSETA-accredited training through our Bushwise Professional Field Guide course and Bushwise 60-day Safari Guide course.
+Bushwise offers CATHSSETA-accredited training through our Bushwise International Field Guide course and Bushwise 60-day Safari Guide course.
 Through this in-person and campus-based course, you’ll gain the knowledge and skills you need to excel in this industry.

 Through this course you can get all the certifications you need to qualify for field guide jobs, including: